Corum Jhaelen Irsei: Plot

-Corum is a Vadhagh, one of a race of long-lived beings with limited magical abilities dedicated to peaceful pursuits such as art and poetry.
-A group of "Mabden" (men) led by the savage Earl Glandyth-a-Krae raid the family castle and slaughter everyone with the exception of Corum, who escapes.
+Prince Corum is a Vadhagh, one of a race of long-lived beings with limited magical abilities dedicated to peaceful pursuits such as art and poetry.
+Corum's father sends him away from their home, Castle Erorn, on a quest to learn the fate of their kinsmen.
+Corum eventually discovers that a group of "Mabden" (men), led by the savage Earl Glandyth-a-Krae, have raided all of the Vadhaugh's castles, and raped and slaughtered all of the Vadhaugh therein, including Corum's entire family.
 Arming himself, Corum attacks and kills several of the Mabden before being captured and tortured.
 After having his left hand cut off and right eye put out, Corum escapes by moving into another plane of existence, becoming invisible to the Mabden.
-They depart and Corum is found by The Brown Man, a dweller of the forest of Laar able to see Corum while out of phase.
-The Brown Man takes Corum to a being called Arkyn, who treats his wounds and explains he has a higher purpose.
+They depart, and Corum is found by The Brown Man, a dweller of the forest of Laahr able to see Corum while out of phase.
+The Brown Man takes Corum to a being called The Giant of Laahr, who treats his wounds and explains he has a higher purpose.

-Travelling to Moidel's Castle (a likely incarnation of Mont-Saint-Michel), Corum encounters his future lover, the Margravine Rhalina, a mabden woman of the civilized land of Lwym an Esh.
-Having found out Corum's location by torturing and killing the Brown Man of Laar, Glandyth-a-Krae marshalled his allies to Moidel's Castle.
+Travelling to Moidel's Castle (a likely incarnation of Mont-Saint-Michel), Corum encounters his future lover, the Margravine Rhalina, a Mabden woman of the civilized land of Lwym an Esh.
+Having found out Corum's location by torturing and killing the Brown Man of Laahr, Glandyth-a-Krae marshalled his allies to Moidel's Castle.
 Glandyth had kept Corum's former hand and eye as souvenirs, and showed them to Corum to provoke a reaction.
 Rhalina uses sorcery (a ship summoned from the depths of the ocean and manned by her drowned dead husband and crew) to ward off an attack by Glandyth-a-Krae.
 Determined to restore himself, Corum and Rhalina travel to the island of Shool, a near immortal and mad sorcerer.
-During the journey Corum observes a mysterious giant who trawls the ocean with a net.
-On arrival at the island Shool takes Rhalina hostage, and then provides Corum with two artifacts to replace his lost hand and eye: the Hand of Kwll and the Eye of Rhynn.
+During the journey Corum observes the Wading God, a mysterious giant who trawls the ocean with a net.
+Upon arriving at the island, Shool takes Rhalina hostage, and then provides Corum with two artifacts to replace his lost hand and eye: the Hand of Kwll and the Eye of Rhynn.
 The Eye of Rhynn allows Corum to see into an undead netherworld where the last beings killed by Corum exist until summoned by the Hand of Kwll.